 ID# Business Feature Require ment Type Potential Application(s)Im pacted OCC- BRQ51 03 Establish a process to register use-limited resources : All resources that need to be registered as Use-limited and further need to update the limit plan Data must follow the Use Limitation Registration & Use Limit Plan Data Update Process, detailed in the business process diagram.
 Note: Demand response resources (PDR/RDRR) can be registered as use-limited in MF and fill out ULPDT (existing process).
-Core (BPM revisions needed) MF process OCC- BRQ51 05 Business Rule for eligibility of use-limited resource to have opportunity cost Resources that have an opportunity cost on starts, run hours, or energy output due to limitations on starts, run-hours, or energy output that come from external regulatory bodies, legislation, court or due to design or programmatic (demand response) restrictions that cannot be optimized per their limitations because of the ISO's commitment horizon.
-Specifically, the three following conditions must be met: Limited by restrictions set forth by regulatory bodies, legislation, court, or due to design or demand response programmatic limitations (limits cannot be contractually negotiated limits except for long-term contractual limitations signed as of January 1, 2015 on starts, runhours, or output that were individually reviewed and approved through a comprehensive regulatory process as a new build that evaluated cost implications on ratepayers for a three-year transition period after the effective date of activation of CCE3), Cannot be optimized per their limitations because of the resource-specific commitment horizon (e.g. monthly/fixed-annual/rolling-annual for long starts or monthly/fixed-annual/rolling-annual/daily for medium, short or fast units).
-Core (BPM revisions needed) MF process
+Core (BPM revisions needed) MF process OCC- BRQ51 05 Establish a process to register use-limited resources : All resources that need to be registered as Use-limited and further need to update the limit plan Data must follow the Use Limitation Registration & Use Limit Plan Data Update Process, detailed in the business process diagram.
+Note: Domand response resources (PDR/RDRR) can be registered as use-limited in MF and fill out ULPDT (existing process).
+Core (BPM revisions needed) MF process Business Rule for eligibility of use-limited resource eligibility to have opportunity cost Resources that have an opportunity cost on starts, run hours, or energy output due to limitations on starts, run-hours, or energy output that come from external regulatory bodies, legislation, court or due to design or programmatic (demand response) restrictions that cannot be optimized per their limitations because of the ISO's commitment horizon.
+Specifically, the three following conditions must be met: Limited by restrictions set forth by regulatory bodies, legislation, court, or due to design or demand response programmatic limitations (limits cannot be contractually negotiated limits except for long-term contractual

-California ISO Technology Template Version: 4 California ISO Document Version: 1.9 Commitment Costs Phase 3 Business Date Created: 12/21/2016
+California ISO Template Version: 4

+Technology Document Version: 1.81.9

+Commitment Costs Phase 3 Business Date Created: 12/21/2016

-ID# Business Feature Require ment Type Potential Application(s)Im pacted Eligible for opportunity cost if it is run during less profitable hours since it will forego potential profits if that use had been reserved and used in a more profitable hour and to greater system benefit.
+ID# Business Feature Require ment Type Potential Application(s)Im pacted limitations signed as of January 1, 2015 on starts, run- hours, or output that were individually reviewed and approved through a comprehensive regulatory process as a new build that evaluated cost implications on ratepayers for a three-year transition period after the effective date of activation of CCE3), Cannot be optimized per their limitations because of the resource-specific commitment horizon (e.g. monthly/fixed-annual/rolling12rolling-annual for long starts or monthly/fixed-annual/rolling12rolling- annual/daily for medium, short or fast units).
+Eligible for opportunity cost if it is run during less profitable hours since it will forego potential profits if that use had been reserved and used in a more profitable hour and to greater system benefit.
 (Note: value may be zero if the limitation is not binding within a specific model run but the resource will still have use limit status.
 Specifically, resources that do not have controllable fuel source [wind, solar, geothermal, run of river] are not eligible for opportunity cost).
 Examples include but are not limited to the following resource types: Gas-fired with environmental restrictions, including MSG Gas -fired with design limitations, including MSG Hydro-Large storage with environmental condition Hydro-small storage/small conduit Hydro-run of the river with downstream water flow needs QF with capacity limitation PDR with use limit (ex: 25events/year as start-up limits.
 150 hours/year as run hour limits) Resources with daily limitations that meet the three criteria (listed above) shall be eligible for use-limit status.
-Resources that are not eligible include: Resources that only have limitations which are not accepted by ISO's revised definition such as purely contractual (except for limited three year exception on long term contracts approved through regulatory process), based on economic decisions such as staffing requirements, or purely due to fuel intermittency (e.g. wind and solar) Resources that have limitations which do not exceed the resource's appropriate ISO market unit commitment process timeline (e.g. over 24 hours for long start or extremely long start units, over 4.5 hours for medium, short, or fast units).
+Resources that are not eligible include:

-Template Version: 4 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Date Created: 12/21/2016
+🍣 California ISO Template Version: 4

+Technology Document Version: 1.81.9

+Commitment Costs Phase 3 Business Date Created: 12/21/2016